trong-le/aries-activity-fixer-source/README.md

 ## Parameters

 #### Date
-The integration takes a single date from which to pull the data.
+The integration takes a single date (in YYYY-MM-DD formatting) from which to pull the data.
 If not specified, the integration will pull from the most recent date.

 #### Base
 The integration takes one Currency Code from which to base the exchange rates.
 If not specified, the integration will return all currencies with the EURO as the base.